 Named in honor of the Airship Luna

 Other rides included the Giant Racer and the Mile Sky Chaser.
-Attractions included the “Aerial Navigation Company” – a “dark ride” – which boasted of a 30 airships flying daily.
+Attractions included the “Aerial Navigation Company” – a “dark ride” – which boasted of 30 airships flying daily.

 Attractions at Luna Park included the Dragon Gorge Scenic Railroad, a Coal Mine, and a Pig Slide.
 A gyroscope ride was also featured.
 In the summer of 1904, Luna featured an aerial circus.